RARE: Retrieval-Aware Robustness Evaluation for Retrieval-Augmented Generation Systems: RARE-Get: Dynamic RAG Benchmark Dataset Generation Pipeline

 \subsection{Query Generation and Quality Assurance}

 For each identified pattern, we use pattern-specific prompts to generate QA pairs that use information from its triplets, corresponding ground truth chunks, and metadata storing information such as timestamp or the country name.
 For multi-hop questions specifically, we implement a specialized algorithm that: (1) Identifies a "pivot entity" that connects different triplets; (2) References this pivot indirectly in the question; (3) Ensures the question cannot be answered from a single chunk; (4) Performs "pivot-rarity" and "negative-distractor safety" checks to guarantee question quality.
+Appendix \ref{appsec:prompts} shows the complete algorithm for generating pairs.

-Finally, all generated query-answer pairs undergo rigorous quality assessment using separate LLM-based evaluation based on Claude 3.5 Haiku~\citep{claude3.5-haiku-2024} that scores each query-answer pair on three dimensions from the scale of 1 to 5: \begin{itemize} \item \textbf{Reasonableness:} Whether the question appears natural and likely to be asked in this domain \item \textbf{Clarity} Whether the question is clearly stated and unambiguous \item \textbf{Correctness:} Whether the answer is factually accurate and fully derived from the provided chunks \end{itemize} Only queries with scores above 3 across all dimensions are included in the final benchmark.
+Finally, all generated query-answer pairs undergo rigorous quality assessment using separate LLM-based evaluation based on Claude 3.5 Haiku \cite{claude3.5-haiku-2024} that scores each query-answer pair on three dimensions from the scale of 1 to 5: (1) Readability; (2) Clarity; (3) Correctness.
+Only queries with scores above 3 across all dimensions are included in the final benchmark.
 This quality-controlled generation process creates benchmarks that effectively evaluate both retrieval accuracy and reasoning capabilities within domain-specific contexts.
 As source documents evolve or new ones are added, the pipeline can dynamically extend the benchmark, ensuring continued relevance for evaluating RAG systems against the latest information.
-All prompts are in Appendix \ref{appsec:prompts}.
+Appendix \ref{appsec:prompts} includes step-by-step measuring standards.